-Types of Therapies: Theoretical Orientations and Practices of Therapists
+Types of Psychotherapy: Theoretical Orientations & Practices of Therapists

 There are hundreds of different types of theoretical orientations and techniques that therapists use nowadays in the field of psychotherapy.
 You, as a consumer of mental health services, want an overview, however, of these types of approaches to therapy and practice.
 Luckily, you’ve turned to the right place.